hanishkvc/prgs-sdr-kspecanal/README.rst

 what is being monitored, so any signals occuring in any other bands at that time will not be captured.

+If there is a error in setting up the sdr, then the value of that freq band gets set to all 1s.

 Other Args
 -----------